Learn art, do art, live art

 The very best way to learn about art, art history, and architecture is by actually doing art or experiencing art history outside of a classroom environment.
 As a student in the art and art history department, you have countless opportunities to make connections between the classroom and the real world.

 Frequently art and art history students partner with the West Michigan community in various art projects both in and out of the classroom.

 - Art education students assist and teach in classrooms and at various art workshops around the community.

-Each semester the art and art history department employs 20 to 30 students in various positions.
-Paid work includes gallery, studio, photo lab and woodshop assistants.
+Each semester the art and art history department employs students in various positions.
+Paid work includes gallery, studio, photo lab, studio, and office assistants.

 Contact department assistant Betty Sanderson (email@example.com) for job postings.